iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> It is the mark of an educated mind to be able to entertain a thought without accepting it.
+> Longevity is a fleeting moment that lasts forever.
 >
-> — Aristotle
+> — Vidal Sassoon

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->